-"Budget" The overall revenue and capital budget approved

-by Full Council;

-"Chief Officer" Any Officer (other than a person whose duties are solely secretarial or administrative or whose duties are otherwise in the nature of support services)

-who:

-reports directly to the Head of Paid Service in respect of all or most of his/her duties; or the Head of Paid Service is directly responsible for;

-"Councillor" a person elected to the Council to represent an

-area (called a ward) within Gedling Borough

-Council;

-"Day" a "day" or "days" means a council working day,

-and does not include the day on which the notice was given or the day of the meeting to which the notice refers

-"Executive" the Cabinet, Sub-Committee of Cabinet, or a

-Member of the Cabinet when exercising Executive

-Functions:

-"Executive Decision" any decision taken by the Cabinet to exercise or refrain from exercising an Executive Function.
-It also includes decisions made by persons or Member bodies to whom the Cabinet has delegated Executive Functions to exercise or refrain exercising those functions;

-"Executive Function" (a) Executive Functions are defined by the Local another Committee is an Executive Function.
+"Budget" The overall revenue and capital budget approved by Full Council; "Chief Officer" Any Officer (other than a person whose duties are solely secretarial or administrative or whose duties are otherwise in the nature of support services) who: reports directly to the Head of Paid Service in respect of all or most of his/her duties; or the Head of Paid Service is directly responsible for; "Councillor" a person elected to the Council to represent an area (called a ward) within Gedling Borough Council; "Day" a "day" or "days" means a council working day, and does not include the day on which the notice was given or the day of the meeting to which the notice refers "Executive" the Cabinet, Sub-Committee of Cabinet, or a Member of the Cabinet when exercising Executive Functions; "Executive Decision" any decision taken by the Cabinet to exercise or refrain from exercising an Executive Function.
+It also includes decisions made by persons or Member bodies to whom the Cabinet has delegated Executive Functions to exercise or refrain exercising those functions; "Executive Function" (a) Executive Functions are defined by the Local Government Act 2000, subsidiary legislation and associated guidance.
+Any function that is not exercisable only by Full Council or delegated to another Committee is an Executive Function.

-Page 4

-Government Act 2000, subsidiary legislation and associated guidance.
-Any function that is not exercisable only by Full Council or delegated to the Forward Plan is a document which lists all of the key decisions that the Council and the Cabinet intend to take.
-This does not prevent urgent or unforeseen matters being considered;

-(b) Contractual matters, the acquisition and disposal of land and financial support to organisations and individuals are also Executive Functions.
+(b) Contrac tual matters, the acc quisition and disposal of land and financial support to organisations s and individu als are al so Executive Functions.

-"Forward Plan"

-"Full Council"

-the body where all Councillors act to exercise functions of the Council;

-"Head of Paid Service"

-an Officer who must be appointed by law to carry out certain functions.
-See Section 15 for more details.
+- "Forward Plan" the Forward Plan is a document which lists all of the key decisions that the Council and the Cabinet intend to take.
+This does not prevent urgent or unforeseen matters being considered; - "Full Council" the body where all Councillors act to exercise functions of the Council; - "Head of Paid Service" an Officer who must be appointed by law to carry out certain functions.
+See Section 10 for more details.
 The Officer will usually have other duties and a different job title.
-See Section 15 for which Officer is the Head of Paid Service;

-"Local Choice Functions"

-there are some functions which the Council may treat as being the responsibility of the Cabinet (in whole or in part) or as being non-executive, at its discretion;
+See Section 10 for which Officer is the Head of Paid Service; - "Local Choice Functions" there are some functions which the Council may treat as being the responsibility of the Cabinet (in whole or in part) or as being non-executive, at its discretion; - "Member" either a Councillor or a person chosen by the Council to serve on one of its Committees or Sub-Committees (called "a Co-Opted Member"); - "Monitoring Officer" an Officer who must be appointed under S.5 of the Local Government and Housing Act 1989 by law to carry out certain functions.

-"Member"

-either a Councillor or a person chosen by the Council to serve on one of its Committees or Sub-Committees (called "a Co-Opted Member");

-"Monitoring Officer"

-an Officer who must be appointed under S.5 of the Local Government and Housing Act 1989 by law to carry out certain functions.
 See Section 10 for a description of those functions.
 The Officer will usually have other duties and a different job title.
-See Section 11 for which Officer is the Monitoring Officer;

-"Non-Executive Functions"

-any function which may only be exercised by Full Council (whether by local choice or as a matter of law) or which is delegated to a committee or an officer;
+See Section 11 for which Officer is the Monitoring Officer; - "Non-Executive Functions" any function which may only be exercised by Full Council (whether by local choice or as a matter of law) or which is delegated to a committee or an officer;

-"Planning Application"

-any of the following:
+"Planning Application" any of the following: